dgerabagi/data-curation-environment/prompt.md

         *   Write the updated history file back to disk.
     *   **`resetHistory()`:**
         *   Use `vscode.workspace.fs.delete` to remove the `dce_history.json` file.
+        *   Clear the `lastViewedCycleId` from the workspace state.
-        *   The existing logic in `getLatestCycle` will automatically create a new, default "Cycle 1" the next time data is requested.
+        *   The existing logic in `getInitialCycle` will automatically create a new, default "Cycle 0" the next time data is requested.

 3.  **Frontend (`view.tsx`):**
     *   **UI Buttons:** Add "Delete Cycle" and "Reset History" icon buttons to the `cycle-navigator` div.
     *   **Event Handlers:**
         *   The `onClick` handler for "Delete Cycle" will call `vscode.window.showWarningMessage` to confirm.
 If the user confirms, it will send the `RequestDeleteCycle` IPC message with the `currentCycle` ID.
 After sending, it should trigger a request for the new latest cycle data to refresh the UI.
         *   The `onClick` handler for "Reset History" will do the same, but for the `RequestResetHistory` message.
+After the backend confirms the reset, the frontend will navigate to `cycleId: 0`.

 4.  **Message Handling (`on-message.ts`):**
     *   Add handlers for the new IPC channels that call the corresponding methods in `HistoryService`.